Everyone loves a giant, juicy, succulent cruelty free burger right?

 Our recipe has been refined to produce quite possibly the tastiest handmade burger known to man, and here’s what we do…

 The recipe uses black beans, red onion, butternut squash and mushrooms to form the wet mixture, you can substitute green lentils for the black beans, aubergine for the butternut squash and any type of mushroom and onion.
 We had a lot of delicious fun experimenting with different combinations so feel free to get creative!

-Serve them up however you like, I personally favour red onion rings, a few slices of gherkin (pickle), a slice of tomato all on a bed of lettuce with a jolly good squirt of Sriracha and mayonnaise on top.
+Serve them up however you like, I personally favour red onion rings, a slice of vegan bacon (home made of course!) a few slices of gherkin (pickle), smokey vegan cheese and a slice of tomato all on a bed of lettuce with a jolly good squirt of Sriracha and mayonnaise on top.

 It’s worth mentioning that this recipe makes four burgers that weight in approx 150g which is 40g larger than a quarter pound burger.
 You could make 6 smaller patties with this recipe but if you want something to really get your teeth into then make the four big ones!

 - Steamer with two tiers

 - 2 tsp onion powder